-Credit risk management.Credit risk is the single largest risk for the Bank's business; management therefore carefully manages its exposure to credit risk, a) Maximal exposure to credit risk
+Credit risk management.
+Credit risk is the single largest risk for the Bank's business; management therefore carefully manages its exposure to credit risk.

 The estimation of credit risk for risk management purposes is complex and involves the use of models, as the risk varies depending on market conditions, expected cash flows and the passage of time, The assessment of credit risk for a portfolio of assets entails further estimations of the likelihood of defaults occurring and the associated loss ratios.